Dr Valerie O'Keeffe

 place Tonsley Building

-Building on a background in applied health sciences (prosthetics and orthotics), Valerie has worked in a diversity of roles focused on human factors, ergonomics and workplace health and safety.
-Valerie's experience spans work health and safety policy development, consultancy, research, rehabilitation, training and education, and management systems certification where she has worked for SafeWork South Australia, SafeWork Australia, SAI Global and the former WorkCover Corporation.
+Building on a background in applied health sciences (prosthetics and orthotics), Dr O’Keeffe has worked in diverse roles focused on human factors, ergonomics and workplace health and safety.
+Valerie's experience spans health and safety policy development and enforcement, management systems consultancy and auditing, research, ambulance and disability services, clinical and occupational rehabilitation, and training and education, where she has worked for SafeWork South Australia, SafeWork Australia and SAI Global Assurance Services.

 Qualifications